TheLastMillennial/CEyboard/ReadMe.md

 ## Instructions:
 ### How to start CEyboard:
 1. Run CEyboard.exe.
+A notification will appear verifying that CEyboard is running.
 2. Connect your calculator to your computer.
 3. Run the SmartPad app.
 (Found under the [apps] button)

 ### How to quit CEyboard:
-1. Look on the taskbar for the CEyboard icon (a calculator with a red square on it), it's likely under the hidden icons tray.
+1. Look on the taskbar for the CEyboard icon (a calculator with a red square on it).
+It's likely under the hidden icons tray.
 2. Right click the icon.
 3. Click 'Exit' to quit CEyboard entirely.

-To use the modifier keys, press the modifier key then press the key you want to modify.
- - i.e. to display the imaginary _i_, press [2nd] then press [.]

 ### Modes:
 There are three modes (0, 1, and 2).
  - Press [alpha]>[mode] to step through each mode.